suninmine/vime/CONTRIBUTING.md

 6. The Twitch player is loaded in an `<iframe>` so we'll need to setup the `Embed` component.

 From here onwards it's best to refer to existing providers as a guide and slowly implement each method you see.
-Don't forget to emit the `vLoadStart` event when new media is loading, and to finalize the `getAdapter` method.
+Don't forget to emit the `vmLoadStart` event when new media is loading, and to finalize the `getAdapter` method.

 As we're building out our provider we'll want to see and test it in the browser.
 There's